Residency Program in Cardiology

 Cardiology Certification Statistics

-The cardiology service is supported by two on-site clinical cardiologists, Dr. Joshua Stern and Dr. Lance Visser.
+The cardiology service is supported by three on-site clinical cardiologists, Dr. Joshua Stern, Dr. Lance Visser, and Dr. Catherine Gunther-Harrington.
 Additionally, programmatic collaborations exist with our UCVMC-San Diego division of cardiology that houses the clinical specialists, Dr. Joao Orvahlo and Dr. Timothy Hodge.
 This programmatic link supports resident training through combined journal club activities and some research collaborations.

 The residency program in cardiology is currently directed by Dr. Joshua Stern.
 Residents will be assigned to a primary mentor upon acceptance into the program.